rachelfrombttn/rvm/README.md

 ## Contributing

 You are very warmly welcome to help.
-Please follow our [contribution guidelines](CONTRIBUTING.md)
+Please follow our [contribution guidelines](docs/contributing/README.md)

-Any and all contributions offered in any form, past present or future are understood to be in complete agreement and acceptance with the [Apache License](LICENSE) v2.0.

 ## License